The Subordinate Clause

-Unless Christine finishes her calculus homework, she will have to suffer Mr. Nguyen's wrath in class tomorrow.
+Unless Christine finishes her calculus homework, she will have to suffer Professor Nguyen's wrath in class tomorrow.

 While Bailey slept on the sofa in front of the television, Samson, the family dog, gnawed on the leg of the coffee table.

-When you attach a subordinate clause at the end of a main clause, you will generally use no punctuation, like this:
+When you attach a subordinate clause at the end of a main clause, you will generally use no punctuation:

 Main Clause + Ø + Subordinate Clause.

-Diane decided to plant tomatoes in the back of the yard Ø where the sun blazed the longest during the day.
+Diane decided to plant tomatoes in the back yard where the sun blazed the longest during the day.

-When the information in the relative clause clarifies an otherwise general noun, the clause is essential and will follow the same pattern that you saw above:
+When the information in the clause clarifies a general noun, the clause is essential and will follow the same pattern that you saw above:

-Main Clause + Ø + Essential Relative Clause.
+Main Clause + Ø + Essential Adjective Clause.

-Nick gave a handful of potato chips to the dog Ø who was sniffing around the picnic tables.
+Nick gave a handful of potato chips to the dog that was sniffing around the picnic table.

 Dog is a general noun.
 Which one are we talking about?
-The relative clause who was sniffing around the picnic tables clarifies the animal that we mean.
+The adjective clause that was sniffing around the picnic table clarifies which animal we mean.
 The clause is thus essential and requires no punctuation.

-When a relative clause follows a specific noun, punctuation changes.
-The information in the relative clause is no longer as important, and the clause becomes nonessential.
-Nonessential clauses require you to use commas to connect them.
+When the adjective clause follows a specific noun, the punctuation changes.
+The information in the clause does not have the same importance, so the clause becomes nonessential, requiring a comma to connect it.

-Main Clause + , + Nonessential Relative Clause.
+Main Clause + , + Nonessential Adjective Clause.

-Nick gave a handful of potato chips to Button , who was sniffing around the picnic tables.
+Nick gave a handful of potato chips to Button, who was sniffing around the picnic table.

 Button, the name of a unique dog, lets us know which animal we mean.
-The information in the relative clause is no longer important and needs to be separated from the main clause with a comma.
+The information in the adjective clause has diminished impact, which you indicate with the comma.

-Relative clauses can also interrupt a main clause.
+Adjective clauses can also interrupt a main clause.
 When this happens, use no punctuation for an essential clause.
-If the clause is nonessential, separate it with a comma in front and a comma behind.
-Take a look at these examples:
+But if the clause is nonessential, separate it with a comma in front and a comma behind.

 After dripping mustard all over his chest, Charles, who was wearing a red shirt, wished that he had instead chosen ketchup for his hotdog.